Radi85/Comment/docs/source/styling.rst

-for example to override the BS classes of submit button do the following:
+for example to override the BS classes of submit buttons and pagination style do the following:

     create ``templates/comment/comments/create_comment.html``